Washington State Enhanced Hazard Mitigation Plan

 - Strategies and action items to reduce risk to natural hazards and coordinate state agency mitigation initiatives and programs.

 For Local Jurisdictions: This plan contains best practices, guidance and information on how the state reviews and monitors local hazard mitigation plans and mitigation project applications.
 The hazard profile information could also be useful to local jurisdictions in their mitigation plan updates.

 For Washington state residents: This plan highlights state-led mitigation activities and how the state supports local jurisdictions.
 The best way to support hazard mitigation in your communities is at the local level.
 All Washington counties, most tribes and many cities develop mitigation plans and your involvement is needed!
 Please contact your local emergency management agency for more information.
 There's a downloadable list of local contacts on this page.

 For State Agencies: This plan lays out much of the coordination that is occurring between agencies involved in risk-reduction and summarizes state capabilities dedicated to resilience and mitigation.
 State agency involvement and partnership during the implementation of the mitigation strategies is critical for success!

 Questions?
-Please email Washington State’s Hazard Mitigation Strategist Michael Levkowitz at Michael.Levkowitz@mil.wa.gov.
+Please email Washington State’s Hazard Mitigation Strategist Kevin Zerbe at email@example.com

 This plan meets requirements for an Enhanced State Plan under Interim Final Rule 44 CFR parts 201.4 and 201.5, published in the Federal Register by FEMA on Feb.
 28, 2002.
-The Washington State Enhanced Hazard Mitigation Plan is expected to be approved by the Federal Emergency Management Agency (FEMA) Region 10 office on Oct.
-1, 2018.
+The Washington State Enhanced Hazard Mitigation Plan was approved by the Federal Emergency Management Agency (FEMA) Region 10 office on Oct.
+1, 2023.